P-wig/Flask-app/README.md

 ## Using the GitHub or Bitbuckect branch menu
 You can use GitHub's or Bitbucket's web interface to view each checkpoint/branch.
 Click on the branch menu and select the checkpoint you want to view, shown below:

+## This Repo will act as the baseplate for practicing docker and developing my future web-app projects